Feeding Hong Kong: Bread Run

 Twice a week, fresh bread and salads are rescued by volunteer "Bread Runners" from partner food stores such as Pret a Manger, Maxim's Cakes and Arome Bakery, that would typically be thrown away due to their short shelf life.
-Bread Runners visit 1-2 stores at closing time to pick up the surplus food and deliver them to a designated Feeding Hong Kong drop-off point.
+Bread Runners visit 1–2 stores at closing time to pick up the surplus food and deliver them to a designated Feeding Hong Kong drop-off point.
 Feeding Hong Kong has a warehouse facility in Yau Tong and Tsuen Wan, which stores the collected food.
 All bread run donations are redistributed amongst their charity network the same night or first thing the following morning.
 Volunteers sign up for the bread run online through Eventbrite.

 Programmes

-They also raise awareness about poverty and food insecurity in Hong Kong and promote healthy eating and nutritional education to vulnerable groups in Hong Kong.
+Feeding Hong Kong also raises awareness about poverty and food insecurity in Hong Kong and promotes healthy eating and nutritional education to vulnerable groups in Hong Kong.
 Two of their nutritional programs are 'Chefs in the Community' and 'Edible Gardens'.

 ‘Chefs in the Community’ is a volunteer scheme, which aims to pair culinary professionals with local charities to develop their existing food programmes.
 The Feeding Hong Kong Cookbooks collection contains recipes that have been specifically developed by some of Hong Kong’s leading culinary and nutrition professionals.
 It aims to support Feeding Hong Kong’s charity partners to provide nutritious, affordable and effortless recipes that can be used to create delicious dishes at home.
 They can be prepared with limited ingredients, equipment and space, making them suitable for food kitchens and food parcel distributors, as well as other cooks on a budget.
 They also teach and share the recipes through their Nutrition and Cooking Class series.

 The 'Edible Garden' programme helps convert unused roof tops and other urban spaces into edible gardens that grow herbs, fruit and vegetables.